COVID-19: The business of experience in times of uncertainty

 We need to consider how to create experiences that can navigate tensions, including:

-The three lenses for creating experiences in uncertain times
+The three lenses for creating good brand experiences in uncertain times

 Almost overnight, COVID-19 has upended both the customer experiences we want to create and the ways in which we go about creating them.
 This radical change demands radical thinking, and a coherent plan to act on it.